PRECIOUS-Gold scales 2-week peak; palladium matches record high

 Feb 15 - Gold jumped to a two-week high on Friday after weak U.S. economic data boosted expectations the U.S. Federal Reserve would hold pat on monetary tightening, while palladium matched an all-time high on a prolonged deficit.

-While gold is on track to notch a small weekly gain, it was rangebound for most of the week, with gains on Friday stemmed by a stronger dollar and a rebound in stocks.
+While gold is on track for a small weekly gain, it was rangebound for most of the week, with gains on Friday stemmed by a firmer dollar and a rebound in stocks.

 “Gold (price action) is like watching oil evaporate.
 The market is continually bearish at lows and bullish at highs with actual breaks infrequent,” said Tai Wong, head of base and precious metals derivatives trading at BMO.